vanbrandaos/.dotfiles/README.md

 ```
 *Install utilities from /utils directory (skip if you're with WSL)

-4. Create dev folders and download misc software
+3. Create dev folders and download misc software
 ```bash
     cd scripts
     ./make-dirs.sh
     ./setup-dev.sh
     ./install-yay.sh
 ```
-5. Create a new SSH key, upload it do github and test it.
+4. Create a new SSH key, upload it do github and test it.
 ```bash
     scripts/create-ssh-keys.sh (might have to fix ~/.ssh/config)
     ssh -T git@github.com
 ```
+5. Set your dev files on stow dirs
 6. Link configuration files
 ```bash
     cd stow